 A strong personal brand will enhance your life

-Personal branding is not an exercise in vanity; it is acting with conviction.
+Personal branding for coaches is not an exercise in vanity; it is acting with conviction.
 I was given the name AMMO from one of the College Hockey Team’s I trained in the past.
 Boston University Men’s Ice Hockey is a proud part of my career and my life.
 Those guys coined the name “AMMO” using my initials and relating the attributes of the weight room that fueled their competition.

 Branded for life.

 Branded because of the care, and because of the constant toil that I put into their craft, and mine as well.
 So, with an awesome name like AMMO what did I do?
 I turned in into an Instagram and a Twitter feed.
 Those alone are and were enough to promote myself.
 I also created a personal blog as well.
 It just keeps my options open and having options in any discipline or occupation is a very good thing.

 If personal branding is done properly, it can be much more or less than just self-promotion.
 It can be a personal or private item that can bring credibility.
 Being your own brand can help you discover what your personal priorities are, therefore narrowing your focus toward your personal legend.

 Defining what we want in life seems simple, but it is far from that.
 What I wanted 10 years ago is not what I want today.
 Instead of trying to obtain a fancy name, or instead of launching a quick plan because it just sounds awesome, ask yourself these questions:

 What do you need to achieve in life in relevance to your career?

 What does success mean for you 5 years from now and what does it mean 10 years from now?